A vision. A gift. A community collaboration.

 Limited use, for now.

-In recent years, Durango Mesa Park has been home to Meltdown on the Mesa, which is a Durango bluegrass music festival, and the Colorado High School Cycling League State Mountain Biking Championships.
-Outside of these events, the property remains closed to the public until proper roads, restrooms and infrastructure can be built to assure the best and most sustainable use of the land and Southwest Colorado open space.
+In recent years, Durango Mesa Park has been home to Meltdown on the Mesa, which is a Durango bluegrass music festival, the Colorado High School Cycling League State Mountain Biking Championships, portions of the Iron Horse Bicycle Classic, Singlespeed Cyclocross World Championships, and other cycling events.
+Outside of these events and the new trails accessed via the Horse Gulch Trailhead, the property remains closed to the public until proper roads, restrooms and infrastructure can be built to assure the best and most sustainable use of the land and Southwest Colorado open space.
 Please respect that the Mesa is currently private property.

 Durango Mesa Park